 Thanks to the upstairs WiFi, I immediately iPhoned home to video chat my arrival and backdrop to my family.
 This photo below is part of the landscape family saw behind me.

-There are two types of rooms at Kelebek hotel- a cave room and a partial cave room.
+There are two main room types at Kelebek hotel- a cave room and a partial cave room.
 Although I was dying to stay in a cave room, I got a part stone-part cave room.
 But a day later, when I caught the onslaught of a cold (I have strong dust allergies and Cappadocia’s landscape and rocks are partially volcanic ash), I was glad my bedroom was stone.
 Everything happens for a good reason.
-Watch my video tour of my hotel here.

 My room was perfect for me.
 The living and bedroom were stone but my bathroom was cave.
 My room was almost too grand for me and you know what? … I liked it.
 I know I’m a solo traveler, but I like large rooms!
 I’m used to work, occasionally booking me in rooms of gargantuan size.
 I love the feeling of freedom to do and move as I please, as well as the luxury of space.
 Being solo, should feel like an asset vs. a discount.
 I like feeling compensated for my single status and for me, large rooms are it.
 I had a living area space with a working fireplace and on cold nights (which there were) my bathroom floor heated to warm the room.

 I had seen other cave rooms in the hotel, range from simple and affordable to luxurious.
 Kelebek has affordable cave options.
 They’re still on my recommended bucket list.